 How?
 Customer loyalty programs can boost revenue by helping you upsell and cross-sell.
 For example, if you offer bonus points to customers who order a combo instead of a la carte dishes, you’ll make more sales on drinks and sides.
 Or, customers may just purchase more than they had originally planned in order to rack up more points.

-When your loyalty program integrates with your online ordering solution, like TouchBistro Loyalty and TouchBistro Online Ordering do, you can reward customers – and therefore boost average order value and customer loyalty – whether they dine in or order out.
+When your loyalty program integrates with your online ordering solution, like TouchBistro Loyalty and TouchBistro Online Ordering do, you can incentivize repeat orders across all your channels – whether your customers order in venue or online.

 Now that you understand what customer loyalty can mean for your restaurant, we’re sharing our top loyalty program ideas for inspiration, including:

 With a points-based loyalty program, customers earn a certain number of points for each dollar they spend, or for simply visiting the restaurant.
 Many restaurants with this type of program award one point for every dollar spent.